I am Rod McRiven. I sometimes go by the name of Rivenrod.

 After formal education, I roamed the globe.
 Europe: the plains and forests: the ice-flows and lava-flows: the great cities and village squares – Paris, Rome, Berlin, Florence, Barcelona, Prague, and more and more . . .
 Monte Carlo and bust.

+In ’75, on the spur of a moment, I discovered an almond valley in North Africa which opened to the Sahara.
+There I watched inscrutable two-toned camels stare at women dancing the Zarraf, hidden behind some dunes.
 In ’77 I spent a year in the desert, drinking tea with Imazighen, tending goats, feeding camels coming to enjoy a diet of barley served with a puddle of melted goat’s fat.
 Chief Bouadrho taught me to cherish only those things absolutely necessary to live.

-“Everything else is just crap,” he said.
+“Anything else is merely crap,” he said.

-I sailed the Mediterranean sea around Corsica and Sardinia, the Aegean islands and Çanakkale.
-I tracked the ancient voyages of Aeneas, but too often I traded the deepening love of my Dido for casual dalliances and peccadilloes.
+I sailed the Mediterranean; docked in Corsica, Sardinia, the Aegean islands, and Çanakkale.
+I tracked the voyages of Aeneas, but too many times I traded the deepening love of my Dido for casual dalliances and peccadilloes.